Treehouse of Horror XXX: "Heaven Swipes Right"

-When Hairy Met Slimy
+"When Hairy Met Slimy"

-In a parody of The Shape of Water, at the Power Plant, Selma enters a maximum security door to sneak a smoke.
+In a parody of The Shape of Water, at the Power Plant, Selma enters a maximum-security door to sneak a cigarette.
 She finds herself in a laboratory, where she meets Kang and they fall in love.
-After offering to provide the secret to clean, natural energy, Mr. Burns wants to dissect him, so they flee to a distant galaxy, with Homer's much-obliged help.
+After offering to provide the secret to clean, natural energy, Mr. Burns wants to dissect him, so they flee to a distant galaxy, with Homer's help.
 Selma and Homer sneak Kang out in a waste container full of rats, but Burns finds them.
 Kang bites off Smithers' head and knocks out Burns, with Barney driving the trio out in his car.
 Burns and the military follow, but his driver is shot as they flee to Mt.
 Springfield.
-Thinking they are safe, Kodos arrives with a ship but a shooting takes place and Selma is hit in the stomach.
+Once they escape, Kodos arrives with a spaceship, but a shooting takes place, and Selma is hit in the stomach.
 Kang then pulls out the Infinity Gauntlet to eliminate all military people, and when Burns survives, he hits him with a tin can.
 Kang then heals Selma and tells her he is pregnant.
 Patty arrives, protesting they are too different, being of different zodiac signs, but Kang points out he is from Sagittarius.
 Patty begs her not to go but falls in love with Kodos.
-They fly to space, and find themselves on the honeymoon planet, in the cool season, where it is 4,000 °F. The episode's title is a parody of the movie When Harry Met Sally.
+The four of them fly to space, and find themselves on the honeymoon planet, in the cool season, where it is 4,000°F. The episode's title is a parody of the romantic comedy film When Harry Met Sally.

-The episode ends with a collage of clips from previous Treehouse of Horror episodes.
+The episode concludes with a collage of clips from previous Treehouse of Horror episodes.

 Reception

+Viewing figures

+Leading out of an NFL doubleheader, the episode earned a 2.0 rating and a 9 share and was watched by 5.42 million viewers, which was the most viewed show on Fox that night.

+Critical response

-The episode was moderately mixed-received by critics.
+The episode was met with mixed reviews by critics.

-Dennis Perking from The A.V.
+Dennis Perkins from The A.V.
 Club gave it an overall grade of B−, and said "The XXXth/666th "Treehouse Of Horror" is just The Simpsons' wheezy annual horror exercise."

 Alex from Frightday was less impressed, saying "It’s hard to criticize a late series Simpsons episode without sounding like an old man yelling at a cloud, but this installment was a big letdown."

 Tony Sokol from Den of Geek gave it 4.5 out of 5 stars and said "The Simpsons‘ Halloween treats are consistently among any season’s highlights, even if they usually have one segment which isn’t as good as the others in the episode.
 All three 'Treehouse of Horrors XXX' stories are equally funny, though the best is the short homage to The Omen opener."